Stephen Greenblatt: Work

 Greenblatt has written extensively on Shakespeare, the Renaissance, culture and New Historicism (which he often refers to as "cultural poetics").
 Much of his work has been "part of a collective project", such as his work as co-editor of the Berkeley-based literary-cultural journal Representations (which he co-founded in 1983), as editor of publications such as the Norton Anthology of English Literature, and as co-author of books such as Practicing New Historicism (2000), which he wrote with Catherine Gallagher.
 Greenblatt has also written on such subjects as travelling in Laos and China, story-telling, and miracles.

 Greenblatt's collaboration with Charles L. Mee, Cardenio, premiered on May 8, 2008, at the American Repertory Theater in Cambridge, Massachusetts.
 While the critical response to Cardenio was mixed, audiences responded quite positively.
 The American Repertory Theater has posted audience responses on the organization's blog.
 Cardenio has been adapted for performance in ten countries, with additional international productions planned.

-He wrote his 2018 book Tyrant: Shakespeare on Politics out of anxiety over the result of the 2016 US presidential election.
+He wrote his 2018 book Tyrant: Shakespeare on Politics out of anxiety over the 2016 US presidential election.